jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 19, 2006.md

 Transcribed by Aajonus.net & Rawmeatgang

-A: And if that is damaged in your RNA or your RNA and DNA and the follicle cannot handle the [unintelligible] anymore, then it will be permanently gray.
+A: And if that is damaged in your RNA or your RNA and DNA and the follicle cannot handle the PABA (para-aminobenzoic acid) anymore, then it will be permanently gray.
 And heavy metals do that to the follicle, so they can damage it permanently.
 But mine, I don't seem to have any permanent damage.
 I thought, this is going to be permanent here, but it comes and goes.
 So there's a huge gray spot, but it comes and goes, it comes and goes.
 But it stayed one time for almost two years, and then all of a sudden, one winter it went away.
 It comes back and goes around and goes away.
 It gets better every year, it gets less gray.
 As I get older, I get healthier.

 Q: So these people who are old, who appear to be healthy, are not healthy if they're gray?